oasis-tcs/openc2-ap-pf/oc2pf.md

 * SHOULD respond with 'Argument not supported' in the status text.
 * MAY respond with the 500 status code.

-OpenC2 Producers that send 'deny target' Commands and support the 'delete pf:rule_number' Command:
+OpenC2 Producers that send 'deny [target]' Commands and support the 'delete pf:rule_number' Command:

 * MUST support the pf:rule_number Target type as defined in Table 2.1.2-2.
 * SHOULD populate the Command Arguments field with '"response_requested" : "complete"'.
 * MAY populate the Command Arguments field with the insert_rule Argument .
 * MUST populate the Command Arguments field with '"response_requested" : "complete"' if the insert_rule Argument is populated.

-OpenC2 Consumers that receive 'deny target' Commands:
+OpenC2 Consumers that receive 'deny [target]' Commands:
-* MUST respond with Response status code 200 upon successful parsing of the 'deny [target]' Command and subsequent imnplementation of the corresponding rule.
+* MUST respond with Response status code 200 upon successful parsing of the 'deny [target]' Command and subsequent implementation of the corresponding rule.

 OpenC2 Consumers that receive and successfully parse 'deny [target]' Commands but cannot implement the 'deny [target]' :